fujidana/vscode-spec-command/README.md

 # __spec__ Command File Extension for Visual Studio Code

+!NOTE: The mechanism to use user-defined dictionary was totally revamped since v2.0.0.
+See [User-Defined Dictionaries](#user-defined-dictionaries) section below and [CHANGELOG.md](CHANGELOG.md) for the new mechanism.

 The extension is designed to assist editing __spec__ command files with Visual Studio Code.
 __spec__ command files referred to here are also called __spec__ macro files and __spec__ script files; they are typically loaded by `qdo` or `qdofile()` after a user writes macros and functions in them.